Discerning Religious Life

 The Broken State of Our World

 It should not surprise us why so many religious communities today are broken.
 We must remember that we are now living in the midst of one of the greatest trials in Church history.
 The shear number of 20th-century apparitions and miracles far outnumber all the previous centuries combined.
-According to modern apparitions (Fatima, Medjugorje, Marian Movement of Priests, etc.), Satan has been granted free reign during the past century, after which he will be defeated and and era of peace will occur on earth.
-Therefore, we can say with relative certainty that the moral state of humanity is now near its lowest point in history, during these final years of the reign of Satan.
-Like Israel in the Old Testament, we too have allowed paganism and hedonism to become the law of our land, worshipping the three-headed idol of pride, lust, and avarice.
+According to modern apparitions (Fatima, Medjugorje, Marian Movement of Priests, etc.), our common adversary is becoming more and more desperate, attempting to drag more souls with him.
+To say that the moral state decay of our society is worse than it has ever been, would not be an unreasonable statement.
+Like old Israel, we too have allowed paganism and hedonism to become the law of our land, worshipping the three-headed idol of pride, lust, and avarice.
 And God has granted our desires, just as He did with Israel.
 He has handed us over to our enemies, to the tyranny of a foreign ruler.
-And we have been held captive for so long, that we have become accostomed to our slavery, as if it is the normal way of life.
+And we have been held captive for so long, that we have become accustomed to our slavery, as if it is the normal way of life.
 And yet, there is still hope.
-Satan's reign is now coming to an end.
-And just like Josiah in the OId Testament, who tore his garments after redisocvering the long-lost Scriptures (2 Chron.
-34:14), we too are now beginning to rediscover our lost heritage; our true identity in Christ.
+Satan's reign is coming to an end.
+And just like Josiah in the OId Testament, who tore his garments after rediscovering the long-lost Scriptures (2 Chron.
+34:14), it seems we too are on the cusp of rediscovering our true identity once again.
 But let us be clear about this.
 The answer is not in a certain "brand" of Catholicism, whether "traditional" or "charismatic", which can lead to polarization and division.
 But it is in one thing only; love; to love God by loving what He loves; His children, His lost sheep, His Holy Mother, His Church, and His representatives on earth.

-Remembering that marriage and consecrated life are both mutually interpenetrating, a religious can therefore learn more about how to be a good religious by meditating on family life.
-And a family can likewise learn how to be a good family meditating on religious life.
-For example, a mother who has to wake up at 3:00am every day to tend to her infant child, cannot say to herself; "I do not feel like it today."
-She must always be ready to divest herself for the sake of her children.
-In much the same way, a religious must always be ready to divest themselves interiorly, without needing a child to compel them to do so.
-And the father too, if he is good and holy, is a kind of "superior" in the little monastery that is the home, and is always vigilant to guard his home and lay down his life for his loved ones if necessary.
-As Scott Hahn once said, the love of the mother and father becomes so real, that nine months later they must give it a name.
-And so too, the love of a religious must become so real, that new souls are born around the world through it.
-But if the fruit of marital love is children (the physical presence of which--the smiling, giggling, crying--constantly reminds us of our obligations), the fruit of consecrated love is spiritual children (which is more hidden, abstract, and therefore requires a greater act of the will to be able to stir one's heart to love).
-Simiarly, the same traditions commonly found in religious communities, can also be implemented in families.
-For example, just as a brother must ask the blessing of the superior any time he leaves the monastery, so too a child should seek the blessing of his father before stepping foot outside the home.
-(This is an ancient Jewish family tradition dating back to the time of the Old Testament).
-Another such example is stopping one's work at mid-day to say the Angelus, or praying the Stations of the Cross on Fridays.
+Remembering that marriage and consecrated life are both mutually illuminating, a religious can therefore learn more about how to be a good religious by contemplating family life.
+And a family can likewise learn how to be a good family by contemplating religious life.
+For example, when a mother hears the sound of her baby crying at 3:00 am, she cannot say "I will deal with it later."
+She must always be ready to divest herself for the sake of her family.
+In much the same way, religious cannot ignore the sound of the bell, or the recitation of the Office, saying "I will deal with it later."
+They must always be ready to die to themselves in every way, even without the physical presence of a child to compel them.
+The father, likewise, if he is good and holy, is a kind of "superior" in the little monastery of the home, and is always vigilant to guard his home and lay down his life for his loved ones if necessary.
+Much like a superior, the father is also charged with the responsibility of seeing to the needs of the family, of structuring a safe and secure environment for love and prayer to flourish.
+And as Scott Hahn once said, the love of the mother and father becomes so real, that nine months later they must give it a name.
+And so too, the love of a religious must become so real, that new souls are birthed as a result.
+But if the fruit of marital love is children (the physical presence of which--the smiling, giggling, crying--constantly reminds us of our obligations), the fruit of consecrated love is a more hidden, spiritual kind of offspring (and therefore requires a greater act of the will to be able to stir one's will).
+Similarly, the same traditions commonly found in religious communities, can also be implemented in families.
+For example, friars must often ask the blessing of the superior when they leave the monastery.
+In much the same way, a son or daughter can ask the blessing of his father before leaving home on a journey.
+(This in fact is an ancient Jewish tradition which pre-dates Christianity).
+Another such example is taking time for prayer during one's work day, such as saying the Angelus at noon, or a divine mercy chaplet at 3pm, or the Stations on friday.
+The Muslims are good at stopping their work for prayer.
+Should not Catholic families be just as dedicated to prayer?
 If we remember that the home is the "domestic church", then families might also consider entering the home as they would enter a Church, blessing themselves with holy water for example.
 Such customs are sprinkled throughout religious life, and serve as simple external reminders of a deeper spiritual reality.